fresns/docs/wiki/en-US/supports/helpers/file.md

 | --- | --- | --- | --- |
 | type | Number | *optional* | 1.Image / 2.Video / 3.Audio / 4.Document |

-- Mime 格式，多个以英文逗号隔开
+- Mime format, multiple values separated by commas
-- 不传 type 则输出全部
+- If `type` is not passed, output all

 ## Get Single Information by File ID or FID